• Skip to main content

 Second Year

-During the second year of the program, students complete the intermediate clerkship (fall semester) and the advanced clerkship (spring semester).
-Each clerkship is 15 to 16 weeks long and consists of three to four fieldwork placements.
-Students rotate through prenatal, pediatric, adult, cancer and specialty clinics in Little Rock, Arkansas; Northwest Arkansas; Tulsa, Oklahoma; Memphis, Tennessee; and Springfield, Missouri.
+During the second year of the program, students enroll in Genetic Counseling Fieldwork III during the fall semester and complete three to four fieldwork rotations.
+For their final spring semester, students enroll in Genetic Counseling Fieldwork IV and complete two to three fieldwork rotations.
+During Fieldwork III and IV, students rotate through prenatal, pediatric, adult, cancer and specialty clinics in Little Rock, Arkansas; Northwest Arkansas; Memphis, Tennessee; and Springfield, Missouri.
 Not all students travel to all sites.
-In addition, some students spend their second year of the program at a satellite site where they live and complete their clinical training.
-Students connect for classes over interactive video.
+In addition, some students spend one or two semesters in either Oklahoma City, Oklahoma or Louisville, Kentucky where they live and complete their fieldwork training while connecting for classes over interactive video.

 Participatory Cases